maabou512/cncf_ar_jp/README.md

 Original PDF publcly released by CNCF

 - **CNCF AR_01.indd**<br>
-Orinal InDesign File ( not to be edited)
+Original InDesign File ( not to be edited)

 - **CNCF AR_01_jp.indd**<br>
 InDesign Japanese Translation file (to be edited), which was generated from IDML file via Rainbow conversion and OmegaT translation.